Fall and Spring Semester Funding

 The Schupf Fellows application will open on February 1, 2023, and applications must be submitted by March 1, 2023.

 Applications to the program must outline a clearly defined project and have the strong support of the faculty member with whom the student will work.
 Ahead of submitting the application, students must contact a faculty member about serving as a mentor for the summer.
 Each student must have a mentor in place when applying to the program.
 Mentors are asked to write letters of support as part of the application process.

-Questions about the Schupf Fellows Program should be directed to Amelie Hastie, faculty director, or Nancy Ratner, coordinator of the Schupf Fellows Program.
+More information available here.
+Additional questions about the Schupf Fellows Program should be directed to Amelie Hastie, faculty director, or Nancy Ratner, coordinator of the Schupf Fellows Program.